Transportation Updates for the 2021-22 School Year

 If you want an alternate afternoon bus drop-off arrangement for your child in the 2021-22 school year, please submit a new Alternate PM Drop-off Request Form (you can set the browser to translate the form into your preferred language) or fill out the Request for an Alternate Drop-Off Location PDF and email it to BusingExceptions@schools.nyc.gov.

 To ensure your alternate drop-off request is considered for the first day of school, please submit it by August 3, 2021.
 After August 3, submissions will be considered for start dates on a rolling basis.

 Your child may be on the bus with students from different schools.
 Getting our students to and from school as safely as possible is as important as keeping them safe while they are in the building.
-Whether traveling by bus, public transportation, or other means, students will be expected to wear masks and practice social distancing, just as they will in and around their school.
+Whether traveling by bus, public transportation, or other means, students will be expected to follow the same safety protocols, such as wearing masks, as they will in and around their school.

 Your Child’s Bus Route

 Your child’s current transportation assignment and information is now available in your NYC Schools Account (NYCSA).